sergueyarellano/tddpractice/docs/b.part3.md

 # Apply TDD not only for production code

 It is really funny that we keep testing and applying BDD and TDD to our flow, but yet, we did not write a single line for production code.
-Nevertheless, you can feel that we are setting a very solid base for our app consisting on making assertions and predictions on how are app should behave and respond (that is why it is called behavioral driven testing ).
+Nevertheless, you can feel that we are setting a very solid base for our app, consisting on making assertions and predictions on how our app should behave and respond (that is why it is called behavioral driven testing).

 unit/validators.test.js